 Coconut allows for infix function calling, where an expression that evaluates to a function is surrounded by backticks and then can have arguments placed in front of or behind it.
-Infix calling has a precedence in-between chaining and where <name> is the name of the function, the <arg>s are the function arguments, and <body> is the body of the function.
-If an <arg> includes a default, the <arg> must be surrounded in parentheses.
+Infix calling has a precedence in-between chaining and None-coalescing, and is left-associative.

-None-coalescing, and is left-associative.
 Additionally, infix notation supports a lambda as the last argument, despite lambdas having a lower precedence.
 Thus, a 'func' b -> c is equivalent to func (a, b -> c).